The Ethiopian Flag

 The Tricolour Flag

-In 1991 the Ethiopian People’s Revolutionary Democratic Front changed flag to the Tricolour flag, which has always been used widely irrespective of the regime in power.
+In 1991 the Ethiopian People’s Revolutionary Democratic Front changed flag to the Tricolour flag, which has always been widely used out of all the old Ethiopian flags.

 On February 1996 the Ethiopian People’s Revolutionary Democratic Front introduced a new flag with a blue disk, symbolizing ”the bright prospect in sight for the Nations, Nationalities and Peoples (of Ethiopia) united in their common will”.
 This is the current official flag of Ethiopia.